 Refer students to a one-to-one support session

-Students are able to book an appointment for a one-to-one consultation with a Learning Advisor.
-To book an appointment, the student should either phone 0113 3434096 during our opening times (09:30 – 17:00, Monday – Friday), or complete our short online request form.
+Students are able to request an appointment for a one-to-one consultation with a Learning Advisor.
+To request an appointment, the student should complete our short online request form.

 These individual consultations are intended to help students enhance their academic practice.
 Our Learning Advisors can help students with developing a wide range of academic skills and strategies, on topics including critical thinking, academic writing, reading, and finding and evaluating information.

-Students are entitled to an initial 30-minute appointment and up to two follow-up sessions per semester if necessary.
+Students are entitled to an initial 45-minute appointment and up to two follow-up sessions per semester if necessary.

 If a student has requested a one-to-one appointment, we may ask them to send us an example of their work in advance, along with any feedback they have received.
 Given the short time available, students are encouraged to identify a specific issue or query that they have; this will help to ensure they get the most out of the consultation.